haraldng/omnipaxos/docs/src/omnipaxos/storage.md

 # Storage

-OmniPaxos comes with an abstraction layer for the storage.
+OmniPaxos comes with an abstraction layer for storage.
 This allows the user to store the decided sequences and the state of the replicas in memory or on the storage.

-By default OmniPaxos comes with an in-memory storage option which can be passed as an argument to the OmniPaxos constructor.
+By default, OmniPaxos comes with an in-memory storage option which can be passed as an argument to the OmniPaxos constructor.

 ```rust,edition2018,no_run,noplaypen
 Storage::with(